sametgurtuna/SteamRevenueCalculator/README.md

 Welcome to the Steam Revenue Calculator!

 This tool helps developers estimate their revenue from game sales on the Steam platform.
-It takes into account various factors such as Steam's revenue cut, taxes in different countries, and provides an accurate estimation of the final revenue.
+It takes into account various factors such as Steam's revenue cut, taxes in Turkey and the United States, and provides an accurate estimation of the final revenue.

 ## Key Features